 Top Causes of Train Accidents

-Like other types of motor vehicle accidents, train accidents can often be attributed to many factors.
+Like other types of motor vehicle accidents, train and railroad accident in Kansas City can often be attributed to many factors.
 Although every case is truly unique, some of the most common causes of train accidents that we see include:

 • Human error.
 When conductors are inexperienced, train accidents may be inevitable.
 Even conductors working in the railroad industry for an extended time can make simple mistakes that cost lives.